 If you have this kind of money to drop on a bike, you don’t really need to worry about price per se.
 You will be more concerned with getting a bike that exactly matches your riding style, or perhaps even two bikes for different riding disciplines.

-For simplicity, we’ll break mountain bikes down into three main categories:
+For simplicity, we’ll break mountain bikes down into two main categories:

 Putting it Together

-For this purchase it is highly recommended to buy local and avoid mail order.
+For this purchase it is highly recommended buying local and avoiding online, direct-to-consumer companies.
 Whether you buy new, used, or dealer leftover stock, it is imperative that you throw a leg over your first bike before you drop your hard-earned coin.
-Spend time at local bike shops taking stuff out for short test rides in the parking lot.
+Spend time at local bike shops taking bikes out for short test rides in the parking lot.
 Once you have narrowed down your choices to a few serious contenders, see if you can do a paid demo on a real trail for a real ride.
-Also check with the local shop for “Demo Days” where the vendors will set up at a local trail with different model bikes to test.
+Also check with the local shop for “demo days,” where the vendors will set up at a local trail with different mountain bike models to test.
 If you are buying used, you may have to judge the best you can by riding the bike around a parking lot.

 Ready to Purchase